allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/google.md

 # Google Translate

-Due to well-known reasons, Google servers cannot be accessed from mainland China, so pot provides two solutions.
+Due to well-known reasons, Google servers cannot be accessed from mainland China, so Saladict provides two solutions.

 ## Method 2: Use Mirror Site Address